JohnAlcaraz02/MobileCOmputing/README.md

 # 📱 MOBILE ACICSTANCE 📱

-**Mobile aCICStance** is the official mobile platform of the **ACICSTANCe Corner** initiative of the CICS Student Council – Alangilan.
+**Mobile aCICStance** is the official mobile platform of the **ACICSTANCe Corner**, an initiative of the CICS Student Council – Alangilan.
 Designed to bring the corner’s academic and wellness support services directly to students, the app allows CICS learners to conveniently access essential assistance anytime and anywhere.

 Developed using **Kotlin**, **Jetpack Compose**, and modern **Android development** practices, the app integrates *Firebase Authentication* and *Firestore/Realtime Database* to ensure a secure, streamlined, and user-friendly experience.